Fabrizio Gollin

 Fabrizio Gollin (born 28 March 1975 in Camposampiero, Province of Padua) is an Italian racing driver who shared the FIA GT Championship with Luca Cappellari in 2004 while driving for BMS Scuderia Italia.
 He also is a winner of the Spa 24 Hours in 2004 & 2007.
-In 2008 he is racing for the Phoenix Carsport Team in a Chevrolet Corvette C6-R, and raced in the Daytona 24 Hours for Doran Racing in a Ford Daytona Prototype.
+In 2008, he raced for the Phoenix Carsport Team in a Chevrolet Corvette C6-R, and raced in the Daytona 24 Hours for Doran Racing in a Ford Daytona Prototype.

 Racing record

 Complete International Formula 3000 results

 (key) (Races in bold indicate pole position; races in italics indicate fastest lap.)